koreaneggroll/Arn-programming-language/arn-vm/docs/current.md

 #Symbols

+'#' means number constant

 ## INSTRUCTIONS

-add     - pushes an 8-bit number onto the stack sum     - pops the last two numbers off the stack, pushes the result hlt     - pops the stack and returns the result as exit code
+* `ADD`     - pushes an 8-bit number onto the stack
+* `SUM`     - pops the last two numbers off the stack, pushes the result
+* `HLT`     - pops the stack and returns the result as exit code